 How to Apply

-UPMC Shadyside will have up to two positions available academic per year.
+UPMC Shadyside will have up to two positions available per academic year.

 Applicants who are interested in the Global Health Track should provide a brief (one to two paragraphs) statement of their career goals, reason for wanting to enter the track, and their ability to meet the track requirements by January 31, 2019.

-Criteria considered in selection are the following
+The criteria considered in the selection are as follows:

 - Career goals